Gravity model of migration: Overview

 The gravity model can also be used to determine the sphere of influence of each central place by estimating where the breaking point between the two settlements will be.
 An example of this is the point at which customers find it preferable, because of distance, time and expense considerations, to travel to one center rather than the other.

-The gravity model can be used to measure accessibility to services (e.x., access to health care).
+The gravity model can be used to measure accessibility to services (e.g., access to health care).
 A special case of gravity model is the two-step floating catchment area method (2SFCA), which is popular in health care research.

 The gravity model was expanded by William J. Reilly in 1931 into Reilly's law of retail gravitation to calculate the breaking point between two places where customers will be drawn to one or another of two competing commercial centers.

-Opponents of the gravity model explain that it can not be confirmed scientifically, that it's only based on observation.
-They also state that the gravity model is an unfair method of predicting movement because its biased toward historic ties and toward the largest population centers.
+Opponents of the gravity model explain it can not be confirmed scientifically, that it is only based on observation.
+They also state that the gravity model is an unfair method of predicting movement because of its biased toward historic ties and the largest population centers.
 Thus, while they often explain the status quo well, they struggle to analyze the contributions of related variables and predict how changes in these variables would lead to changes in migration patterns.